davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/hints.md

 - [ ] Did I test with the simple scenarios first?
 - [ ] Are my MCP tools actually enabled?
-- [ ] Does my system prompt mention tools by name?
+- [ ] Does my instructions mention tools by name?
 - [ ] Am I using EXACT category/priority values for tickets?
 - [ ] Have I explicitly told the agent to ANALYZE timelines?
 - [ ] Did I look at the conversation logs to see what's happening?